 When deciding to live outside your own country, as an expat, you can expect to undergo a certain level of culture shock.
 Moving from America to living as an expat in China has given me quite a many reverse cultural shock experiences.
-You will hit hard with reverse culture shock depression.
+You will hit hard with reverse culture shock depression when returning back to home.

 What is Re-entry or Reverse Culture Shock?